jilarganti/Lie2AI/.github/README.md

 ## Community

-The A.R.V.I.S. community can be found on [GitHub Discussions](https://github.com/jilarganti/Lie2AI/discussions), where you can ask questions, voice ideas, and share your projects.
+The Lie to AI community can be found on [GitHub Discussions](https://github.com/jilarganti/Lie2AI/discussions), where you can ask questions, voice ideas, and share your projects.